-The overall condition of this facility is considered to be average.
-The size of the hangar is still considered somewhat large in terms of a single-tenant hangar facility.
-Use as a multi-tenant facility is more likely if an aviation reuse is pursued.
-As an alternative, the facility could support manufacturing or light industrial uses if aviation reuse is not pursued.
 The majority of the space is used for aircraft operations.
 There is also an area dedicated to air traffic control and a separate area dedicated to military traffic radar approach control.
 The overall condition of this facility is considered to be average to good.
 The facility could support a variety of potential uses, including airport operations, small scale office, R&D, and commercial service businesses.